wellbay/dropzone3-actions/README.md

 ```
 And this must be the first thing at the top of the file.

-All recognised metadata options are described below:
+All recognized metadata options are described below:

 <table>
 	<th width="240">